 - Hiking -- The Santa Cruz Lake trail system includes 6.4 miles of trail.
 The trails are moderate to difficult.
 Please bring water and wear sturdy shoes for hiking.
 Trails include La Caja, Laguna Vista, and the Debris Basin Trail.

 Two campgrounds, each with picnic shelters, grills, and restrooms.
-Drinking water is available April through October at the North Lake Campground only.
+Drinking water is available April through October at the North Lake Campground only (closed until spring 2016).

 - Cultural Resources -- Sites and artifacts dating back centuries have been found within the recreation area.
 Please protect these valuable resources of the past.
 Removal or disturbance of these artifacts destroys valuable information and is a serious crime punishable by fines and/or imprisonment.